 (b) the extent of the interest of that person in the corporation, firm or body is not greater than is stated in the notice.

-[Clause 6 amended by No. 78 of 1995 s.
+[Clause 6 amended: No. 78 of 1995 s.
 147.]

 7. Meetings and proceedings

 (1) The first meeting of the Council shall be convened by the Minister and thereafter meetings shall be held at the times and places determined by the Council but the Chairperson or any 4 members may, on reasonable notice being given as far as is practicable to all members, call a meeting at any time.